Fish & Wildlife Regulations

 Reporting date, Tag #, harvest (yes or no), Hunters Name and enrollment number, Game species, Sex, AP, harvest date, Game Management Unit (GMU), Location.

-Download this fillable form: Harvest Report.
+Download this fill-able form: Report of Harvest.
 Save it to your computer first, fill it out, and submit via email to the links below.

 Harvest reports can be submitted the following ways: